Fast Track, Breakthrough Therapy, Accelerated Approval and Priority Review

 Expediting Availability of New Drugs for Patients with Serious Conditions

 Speeding the development and availability of drugs that treat serious diseases are in everyone's interest, especially when the drugs are the first available treatment or have advantages over existing treatments.
-The Food and Drug Administration (FDA) has developed three distinct and successful approaches to making such drugs available as rapidly as possible: Priority Review, Accelerated Approval, and Fast Track.
+The Food and Drug Administration (FDA) has developed four distinct and successful approaches to making such drugs available as rapidly as possible: Priority Review, Accelerated Approval, Fast Track Designation, and breakthrough therapy designation.
 Because each of these approaches implies speed, there can be confusion about the specific meaning of each and the distinctions among them.

 The following summary describes each element, how they differ, and how they complement each other.